goliatone/core.io-pubsub-mqtt/README.md

 #### Publish Payload Transformers

-You can modify the payload before being published ove MQTT.
+You can modify the payload before being published over MQTT.
 By default we have two transformers, one to add a [timestamp](https://github.com/goliatone/core.io-pubsub-mqtt/blob/master/lib/transforms/ensure.timestamp.js) and one to add a [uuid](https://github.com/goliatone/core.io-pubsub-mqtt/blob/master/lib/transforms/ensure.uuid.js) to the emitted payload.

 ##### Ensure UUID